-E-Learning Days will be determined by the site administrator and communicated to parents at least 1.5 hours prior to the scheduled start time.
+E-Learning Days will be determined by the site administrator and communicated to parents at least an hour and a half prior to the scheduled start time.

 Eighteen-Year-Old Students

 The age of majority for most purposes in Minnesota is 18 years of age.
 All students, regardless of age, are governed by the rules for students provided in SWWC policy and this handbook.